-Refund of tuition for properly filed withdrawal forms will be based on the refund policy (the refund policy is maintained on the portal under the Financial Services information page: Financial > Financial Services - Student Accounts > scroll down to Refund Policy)
+Refund of tuition for properly filed withdrawal forms will be based on the refund policy (the refund policy is maintained on the portal under the Financial Services information page on the website.

 If a currently registered student decides not to return to Lackawanna College for the next semester, they should complete the "Exit from Lackawanna College" section of the form.
 This should be completed ONLY if the student is not registered for classes for the next semester (a withdrawal form is then required).
 Current students are advised that they may break enrollment for one academic year (two full semesters) before needing to return to the College as an admissions reentrant.